The B.S. program in Chemical and Life Science Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 Upon completing this program, students will know and know how to do the following:

-- Understand hazards associated with chemical, physical and/or biological processes
+- An understanding of the hazards associated with physical, chemical and/or biological processes